FnControlOption/crystal-syntax/CONTRIBUTING.md

 1. Obtain the list of missing commits by running this command in a local clone of [crystal-lang/crystal](https://github.com/crystal-lang/crystal):

-   `git log --reverse --oneline ae403d319..HEAD -- src/compiler/crystal/syntax spec/compiler/lexer spec/compiler/parser spec/support/syntax.cr`
+   `git log --reverse --oneline 664ceb2..HEAD -- src/compiler/crystal/syntax spec/compiler/lexer spec/compiler/parser spec/support/syntax.cr`

-   Replace `ae403d319` with the last crystal-lang/crystal commit that had been applied to crystal-syntax.
-(You will need to search for the commit that has the same commit message.)
+   `664ceb2` should be the most recent crystal-lang/crystal commit that had been applied to crystal-syntax.
+(You can double check by searching for the commit that has the same commit message.)

 1. Obtain the patch file of a commit by adding `.patch` to the end of the commit URL.